 You can choose a fixed-rate loan in order to lock in a low rate.
-People select fixed-rate loans when interest rates are low and they wish to lock in at the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a good rate.
-Call Synergy One Lending at (760) 337-8100 to learn more.
+People select these types of loans because interest rates are low and they wish to lock in the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Call Synergy One Lending at (760) 337-8100 for details.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
+There are many types of Adjustable Rate Mortgages.
 ARMs usually adjust twice a year, based on various indexes.

 Most Adjustable Rate Mortgages feature this cap, so they can't go up above a specific amount in a given period.
 Your ARM may feature a cap on interest rate increases over the course of a year.
 For example: no more than a couple percent a year, even if the underlying index goes up by more than two percent.
 Sometimes an ARM features a "payment cap" which ensures that your payment will not go above a certain amount in a given year.
 Additionally, the great majority of ARMs have a "lifetime cap" — your rate won't go over the capped amount.